How many South Africans are driving without car insurance?

 They can’t afford insurance

-Many South Africans can’t afford to pay for car insurance, which is quite dangerous as, if they are at fault in an accident, they probably won’t have the means to pay for any damage done to your car either.
-For this reason, cheap third party cover is available to at least pay for damage caused to other vehicles in the case of an accident.
+Many South Africans can’t afford to pay for car insurance.
+This is quite alarming.
+If they are at fault in an accident, they probably won’t have the means to pay for any damage done to your car either.
+For this reason, cheap third party cover is available.
+This type of insurance covers damage caused to other vehicles in the case of an accident.